starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 > - Eye tracking with Opentrack can only be used for head movement and not for targeting.

 ### VM Setup
 You will need a VM that supports passing through USB devices from the host.
 An existing VM can be used but you will need to modify the instructions below to support your virtualization software.
-The instructions below will use a similar setup to the setup of [Winapps](https://github.com/winapps-org/winapps) using [dockur/windows](https://github.com/dockur/windows) to simplify the process of installing Windows with a QEMU backend.
+The instructions below will use a similar setup to [Winapps](https://github.com/winapps-org/winapps) using [dockur/windows](https://github.com/dockur/windows) to simplify the process of installing Windows with a QEMU backend.

 Using Tiny11/Tiny10 for the Windows installation is reccomended as it has less CPU usage and lower disk space requirements.